molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ```
 </div>

-This works in browsers that do support fetch, but throws an exception in browsers that don’t.
+This works in browsers that do support fetch, but throws an exception in browsers that do not.
 Especially, it throws a ReferenceError (see above).

 This renders the whole check useless.
 This is exactly what we’re trying to avoid with the check.

-We can’t just use an identifier that cannot be resolved.
+We ca not just use an identifier that cannot be resolved.
 There are several ways to work around this problem:

 1. We know that `fetch` is a property of the global object window.
 So we can use the [`in` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/in) to check whether the property exists without checking its type: